 We all deal with mental stress at various points in our lives.
 Stress can come from almost anything — work, family, relationships, friendships, finances, time, etc. Some people deal with more stress than others, and some are better at dealing with stressful situations.
-Some become stressed very easily while others are slower to feel stress.
-When we don’t deal with stress well, we can experience chronic pain and other physiological symptoms — headaches, stomach aches, gastrointestinal issues, nausea, back pain, fatigue, tension, chest pain, urinary symptoms, etc.
+Others become stressed easily while some are slower to feel stress.
+When we don’t deal with stress well, it’s possible to experience chronic pain and other physiological symptoms, such as headaches, stomach aches, gastrointestinal issues, nausea, back pain, fatigue, tension, chest pain, urinary symptoms, and more.

 When dealing with acute stress many of us make a common mistake: we try to think our way out of it.
 This usually causes rumination and more stress.
-In a mind-body relationship, overwhelming mental stress usually means we are neglecting the body…meaning we need to re-distribute energy away from our mind and back into our body — less thinking, and more doing.
+In a mind-body relationship, overwhelming mental stress usually means we are neglecting something emotional that is being held by the body, meaning we need to re-distribute energy away from our mind and back into our body — less rumination, and more emotional processing and releasing emotional energy.

-There are many ways to re-distribute energy, either by learning skills or utilizing what’s available around us.
+There are many ways to re-distribute energy.
 Physical activity is generally the quickest way to both distract ourselves from a stressor and re-distribute energy when facing acute stress.
 Next on the chain would be meditation and relaxation techniques — which are highly effective for both acute and chronic stress, especially if practiced consistently.
-Cognitive restructuring is also helpful, though more for chronic stress and/or preventive measures (as it involves re-training our brains to respond to situations in a more healthy manner).

 Here are 10 ways to alleviate acute stress (in no particular order):